 If your home or structure is already built, there are still steps you can take to fix the grading while being mindful of your landscaping, surrounding structures, and things like sidewalks.

-If you already have an existing slope leading from your home, you can increase the grading by obtaining more soil and equipment such as a Bobcat skid loader.
+If you already have an existing slope leading from your home, you can improve the grading by obtaining more soil and equipment such as a Bobcat skid loader.

 If your situation involves having a slope angled towards your home, things are a bit more complicated.
 You will need to create a swale in strategic locations to direct water flow away from your home.
 You can accomplish this by first creating a swale path beginning by your home, and gently lead it around the corner and towards where the tallest part of the soil is, and then direct the swale past it.